milgra/termite-archive/README.md

 Since we use the MinGW libraries we have to ship them with the game so the game on windows is quite self-contained.

-GitBash is also mandatory : not only gives it git to you but it gives a bash terminal unix commands, super cool!
+GitBash is also mandatory : not only gives it git to you but it gives a bash terminal with unix commands, super cool!

 Project :

 The project is self-contained, doesn't use any external libraries.

-SDL is added as source - all SDL header and source files are under "sdl" group. ???

 Steam integration files are under "steam" group - it is one c++ class, it is called CInventory.